-Eclampsia is seizures (convulsions) in a pregnant woman that are not related to a preexisting brain condition.
+Eclampsia is seizures (convulsions) in a pregnant woman.
+These seizures are not related to an existing brain condition.

-The cause of eclampsia is not well understood.
+Doctors do not know exactly what causes eclampsia.
 The following may play a role:

 - Blood vessel problems

 - Brain and nervous system (neurological) factors